WISE TEXAS COUNSEL

 AND EXCELLED IN PRIVATE PRACTICE

 DOWNTOWN LITIGATION FIRM

 Mr. Borgelt is licensed to practice law in Texas and admitted to practice before the U.S. District Court, Western District of Texas.
-Prior to establishing Borgelt Law in June 2010, he held senior positions in Texas government and excelled as partner at a major regional litigation firm where he led an extensive administrative and regulatory practice focused on environmental, energy, local government, annexation, zoning and permitting, land use and property law matters.
-He also developed the firm's ethics advising, campaign finance and election law counsel as well as experienced defense of Deceptive Trade Practices Act claims and advising on Texas Public Information Act requests.
+Prior to establishing Borgelt Law in June 2010, he held senior positions in Texas government and excelled in private practice at a major regional downtown litigation firm with deep roots in the Central Texas business, political, legal and civic arena.
+As a senior partner at the firm, he led an extensive administrative and regulatory practice, defended Deceptive Trade Practices Act claims, advised on Texas Public Information Act requests, and helped develop its extensive ethics advising, campaign finance and election law counsel, assisting clients whose controversies were reported on in every major news outlet.

 HONORS AND AWARDS

-Recently, he was appointed to the Texas Department of Agriculture Structural Pest Control Advisory Committee and elected Chair of the Committee at its November 2013 meeting.
+Recently, he was appointed as the Public Member of the Texas Department of Agriculture Structural Pest Control Advisory Committee by Commissioner Miller, and remains the elected Chair of the Committee through successive terms since 2013.

 Roger attended UT as a National Merit Scholar.
+A lifelong Austinite, he graduated with high academic and student honors from Anderson High School.
 He earned a Bachelor of Arts Degree in Psychology from UT in 1984 before graduating from The University of Texas School of Law in 1988.
-He is a member of the UT Chancellor's Council, UT Littlefield Society and UT Longhorn Foundation.
-A lifelong Austinite, he and his wife, Mary Ellen, are active in the Austin community.
+He is a member of the UT Chancellor's Council, UT Littlefield Society and The UT Longhorn Foundation.
+He and his wife, Mary Ellen, are actively and extensively involved in the Austin community.